 - A letter confirming that training has been given where hazardous goods are transported or confirming training is not required as no hazardous goods are carried.

-- Statement of Continued Need e.g. copies of Form 1's or a letter of intent to continue using the company's services.
+- Statement of Continued Need, for example, copies of Form 1's or a letter of intent to continue using the company's services.

-- A&A will process the application pack and forward it to the local CAA regional office.
+- The Civil Aviation Authority (CAA) Shared Services Approvals team will process the application pack and forward it to the local CAA regional office.

-- A&A will acknowledge receipt of your application.
+- The Approvals team will acknowledge receipt of your application.

 - The regional office conducts a review of the application pack.

-- When able to the regional office will make recommendation for the renewal of the Repair Station Certification.
-This recommendation pack will be submitted to A&A.
+- When able to the regional office will make recommendation for the renewal of the Repair Station Certification (this recommendation pack will be submitted to the Approvals team).

-- A&A will forward the recommendation to the FAA.
+- The Approvals team will forward the recommendation to the Federal Aviation Administration (FAA).

 - The FAA will review the recommendation and invoice the applicant for the Certificate issue.